MartyIce/martyice.github.io/_posts/2021-02-02-svelte-tutorial part 4.md

 <h3>Svelte Tutorial, Part 4</h3>
 This is the 4th post in a series walking through [Svelte's][svelte tutorial] online tutorial.
 In the [first post]({% post_url 2020-12-11-svelte-tutorial %}) we covered Introduction, [Reactivity][svelte reactivity], and [Props][svelte props].
 The [second post]({% post_url 2020-12-18-svelte-tutorial part 2 %}) explored [Logic][svelte logic] and [Events][svelte events].
 The [third post]({% post_url 2021-01-26-svelte-tutorial part 3 %}) dove deeply into [Bindings][svelte bindings].

-Today, we will explore [Lifecycle][svelte lifecycle] and [Stores][svelte stores].
+Today, we will explore [Lifecycle][svelte lifecycle] and [Stores][svelte stores]!

 <h3>Lifecycle</h3>
-The [Svelte Lifecycle][svelte lifecycle] represents the different stages of building and rendering a Svelte component undergoes.
+The [Svelte Lifecycle][svelte lifecycle] represents the different stages a Svelte component undergoes as it is rendered in the browser.
 While Svelte hides this complexity behind the compiler, knowing how it works is useful for a few reasons:

-* Additional functionality is available by using the lifecycle hooks
 * Unexpected behavior may occur if your code is doing certain things (eg, network calls) at the incorrect times in the component lifecycle
+* Lifecycle hooks provide a better understanding of how Svelte builds the DOM.

 As you build your Svelte ninjitsu, you must deepen your familiarity with the underlying framework.
-Over the long haul, this will increase your developer power.
+Over the long haul, this will increase your coding power.
 Lifecycles are a great example where deeper understanding will multiply your abilities.

 <h4>onMount</h4>
-The first function covered is [onMount][svelte lifecycle], which executes after the component is first rendered to the DOM.
-According to the tutorial, this is the most important Lifecycle function.
+The first function covered is [onMount][svelte lifecycle], which executes after the component is first rendered to the DOM.  *According to the tutorial, this is the most important Lifecycle function*.

 One use case for onMount is when executing networking calls using Javascript's [fetch][fetch api].
-While you *could* make this call directly in the 'script' tag of your component, this won't work correctly if you're using [server side rendering (SSR)][ssr].
+While you *could* make this call directly in the 'script' tag of your component, that won't work correctly if you're using [server side rendering (SSR)][ssr].

 Here's a quick example of using onMount: